 Distance sampling has become a widely used technique for estimating the size and density of populations (Buckland et al., 2001; Buckland et al., 2004).
 The form of distance sampling used most commonly is line transect sampling.
 A series of systematically spaced lines are placed in the survey area.
-Observers travel along a transect line and record any animals detected within a distance w of the transect line.
+Observers travel along a transect line and record any animals detected within a distance w of the transect line and record the distance of each detected animal or cluster of animals from the transect line.
 From the distribution of these distances, an estimation of the proportion of animals missed within the strip width (the area on either side of the transect within distance w) is calculated.
 For conventional distance sampling, this involves modelling detection probability as a function of distance from the transect line.
 Individuals or clusters closer to the transect line have a higher probability of detection than those further from the transect line (Buckland et al., 2001; Buckland et al., 2004).
 From this data, it is possible to estimate the size and density of a population.